310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-fufu. though that comes with him being very argumentative~ much, much more than i could be.
+fufu. though that comes with him being very [argumentative]~ much, much more than i could be.

-that’s exactly why it’s so hard to win an argument against him. once he’s set his mind on something, he’ll refuse to budge.
+that is exactly why it is so hard to [win] an [argument] against him. once he has set his mind on something, he will refuse to [budge].
 {% endbubble %}

 {% bubble Tetora v2 %}